lmatter/SmartThingsAWSLambdaServerless/README.md

 # SmartThings - AWS Lambda integration using Serverless
+*Update - I abandoned this in favor or writing my own webhook and using Let's Encrypt to provide SSL

+For historical purposes:

 My attempt at creating an AWS Lambda integrated with SmartThings to augment my home automation.
 Lamdas are written in Go ([golang](https://golang.org)), deploying with [Serverless](https://serverless.com).
 Note that I'm doing this on Ubuntu 18.04 running inside Windows Services for Linux (WSL).
 WSL 2 had a bad timezone bug so I rolled back to WSL1

 These notes are crytptic while I'm still figuring out how to do this (don't want documentation to be a barrier), but feel free to reach out to me with any questions you may have.